Chinese Medicine Eczema Diet

 Eczema Diet : Chinese Medicine Recommendation

-- Grains and beans : Mung beans, tofu, barley, buckwheat, brown rice.
+- Grains and beans : Mung beans, tofu, barley, buckwheat, brown rice are foods good for eczema.
 These can clear heat, reduce skin inflammation and detox the body.
 Research has shown the benefits of mung beans their contribution to antioxidant, anti-inflammatory and anti-diabetic activities.

 - White Fish: Fatty fish, such as salmon and herring.
 Research has shown Omega 3 in fish oil is a powerful anti-inflammatory.